dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 #### This Lecture Explains Machine Learning Using Gaussian Mixture Models

-> By describing the tensor decomposition used in Pearson's Method of
+> ... by describing the tensor decomposition used in Pearson's Method
-> Moments that that provides a basis for conditional inference.
+> of Moments that provides a basis for conditional inference.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lk2XV03GldE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>